From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Experimental Setting

+\textbf{Social Network Structure.} We consider several social network structures (\autoref{fig:social_net}): Fully Connected (FC), where every agent interacts with all others; Ring, where each agent interacts only with immediate neighbors; Ring with Cliques (Clq), which adds short-range clusters to the ring; Watts–Strogatz (WS), which rewires a fraction of ring edges to create small-world shortcuts; and Ring with Long-Range Connections (LRC), which augments the ring with distant edges.
+FC represents the dense baseline.
+Ring is the sparsest structure while still connected, allowing us to test how communication propagates along long paths.
+Adding cliques or long-range links (Clq, WS, LRC) reduces social distance and is expected to strengthen language transmission compared to Ring ( \autoref{appendix:cultural_tranmission}).

-To evaluate linguistic properties in emergent communication, we use two standard metrics, Topographic Similarity \cite{brighton2006understanding, lazaridou2018emergence} and Language Similarity \cite{kim2021emergent, rita2022role, michelrevisiting}.
-We also introduce a new metric, Interchangeability below.
+\textbf{Evaluation Metrics on Language Properties.} To evaluate linguistic properties in emergent communication, we use two standard metrics and a new metric below.
 Formal definitions of these metrics are provided in \autoref{appendix:metrics}.

-\textbf{Topographic Similarity (\emph{topsim})} measures the structural alignment between message space and semantic space.
+Briefly, \textbf{Topographic Similarity (\emph{topsim})} \cite{brighton2006understanding, lazaridou2018emergence} measures the structural alignment between message space and semantic space.
 It is computed as the Spearman correlation between pairwise distances in the message space and the corresponding distances in the semantic space, which reflects the agent’s observations and context.
-A higher \emph{topsim} indicates a more compositional and consistent mapping between semantic meanings and messages.
-We define the semantic space using ground-truth attributes of the environment, specifically the scores and positions of items in the \textit{ScoreG} game of FG.
-To implement the topographic similarity metric, we use the EGG toolkit \cite{kharitonov2019egg}.

-\textbf{Language Similarity (\emph{LS})} measures how similarly two agents communicate in the same situation.
-It compares the sequences of discrete messages each agent produces and computes the average agreement between them.
-A higher score means the agents tend to use the same messages in similar contexts, indicating stronger convergence in their communication strategies.

-\textbf{Interchangeability (\emph{IC})} is a metric we propose to measure whether an agent can understand the language it produces.
+A higher \emph{topsim} indicates a more compositional and consistent mapping between semantic meanings and messages. \textbf{Language Similarity (\emph{LS})} \cite{kim2021emergent, rita2022role, michelrevisiting} measures how similarly two agents communicate in the same situation.
+It compares the sequences of discrete messages each agent produces and computes the average agreement between them. \textbf{Interchangeability (\emph{IC})} measures whether an agent can understand the language it produces.
 We define \textbf{Self-SR} as the success rate when an agent plays with a copy of itself, and \textbf{Cross-SR} as the success rate when paired with a different agent.
-The overall success rate across both settings is denoted as \textbf{SR}. \emph{IC} is the ratio of Cross-SR to Self-SR. A high \emph{IC} indicates that agents can better generalize and interpret their own language.
+The overall success rate is denoted as \textbf{SR}. \emph{IC} is the ratio of Self-SR to Cross-SR. A high \emph{IC} indicates that agents can better generalize and interpret their own language.